Why Milialar occurs and how to prevent it

 Depending on their size, location, and persistence, the management of it may vary.
 Typical forms of treatment include:

-Automatic Resolution: This condition may often go better on its own without any special care.
+Automatic Resolution: This condition may often go better without any special care.

-Cosmetic dermatology procedures: Dermatologists can eliminate warts using techniques like cryotherapy, laser therapy, chemical peels, and microdermabrasion.
+Cosmetic dermatology procedures: Dermatologists can eliminate warts using cryotherapy, laser therapy, chemical peels, and microdermabrasion.

 Retinoids used topically: Topical retinoids, whether prescribed or over-the-counter, can occasionally aid in the eradication of milia.